H-Y-H-Y-H/Knolling/knolling_bot/README.md

 This repository contains a robotic knolling system that uses computer vision and a robotic arm to automatically organize objects in a visually appealing arrangement based on a reference layout image.

+## Overview

+The system uses a YOLO-based object detector to recognize objects in the workspace and then controls an Interbotix robotic arm to arrange them according to a predefined layout.
+The name "knolling" refers to the process of arranging objects at 90° angles to create a visually organized layout.

+The system leverages accurate camera-to-robot calibration using AprilTags, which enables precise determination of object positions in 3D space and allows the robotic arm to manipulate objects with high accuracy.

 ## Requirements

 ### Hardware